-The U.S. Department of Energy's (DOE) commitment to assuring the health and safety of its workers includes the conduct of epidemiologic surveillance activities that provide an early warning system for health problems among workers.
-The Epidemiologic Surveillance Program monitors illnesses and health conditions that result in an absence of 5 or more consecutive workdays, occupational injuries and illnesses, and disabilities and deaths among current workers.
+The U.S. Department of Energy's (DOE) commitment to assuring the health and safety of its workers includes the conduct of epidemiologic

+Surveillance Program monitors illnesses and health conditions that result in an absence of 5 or more consecutive workdays, occupational injuries and illnesses, and disabilities and deaths among current workers.

-This report provides a summary of epidemiologic surveillance data collected from the Fernald Environmental Management Project (FEMP) from January 1, 1999 through December 31, 1999.
-Epidemiologic Surveillance has been ongoing at Fernald since 1993.
-The data were collected by a coordinator at FEMP and submitted to DOE's Epidemiologic Surveillance Data Center, located at Oak Ridge Institute for Science and Education, where quality control procedures and data analyses were carried out.
+This report provides a summary of epidemiologic surveillance data collected from the Fernald Environmental Management Project (FEMP) from January 1, 2000 through December 31, 2000.
+Epidemiologic surveillance has been ongoing at Fernald since 1993.
+The data were collected by a coordinator at FEMP and submitted to DOE's Epidemiologic Surveillance Data Center, located at Oak Ridge Institute for Science and Education, where quality control procedures and preliminary data analyses were carried out.
 The analyses were interpreted and the final report prepared by the DOE Office of Health Programs.

 The information presented in this report provides highlights of the data analyses conducted.
-Earlier surveillance reports and additional supporting tables are posted on the Office of Health Programs Web site (http://tis.eh.doe.gov/health/worksurv/epidemiologic.html), or are available by request.
-The main sections of the report include: work force characteristics;

-absences due to injury or illness of 5 or more consecutive workdays; workplace injuries, illnesses, and deaths that were reportable to the

-Occupational Safety and Health Administration ("OSHA-recordable" events); and disabilities and deaths among current workers.
-This report also includes sections on time trends that provide comparative information on the health of the work force from 1993 to 1999.
+Earlier surveillance reports and additional supporting tables are posted on the Office of Health Programs' Web site (http://tis.eh.doe.gov/health/epi/surv/index.html), or are available by request.
+The main sections of the report include: work force characteristics; absences due to injury or illness of 5 or more consecutive workdays; workplace injuries, illnesses, and deaths that were reportable to the Occupational Safety and Health Administration ("OSHA-recordable" events); and disabilities and deaths among current workers.
+This report also includes sections on time trends that provide comparative information on the health of the work force from 1993 to 2000.